aderonke-analytics/Bellabeat-Case-STudy/sheet_analysis/README.md

 This folder contains the analysis completed in Google Sheets.

-- The cleaned dataset used in this analysis is stored in the [data folder](../data/cleaned_fitbit_data.csv).
+- The cleaned dataset used in this analysis is stored in the [Master_Sheet.xlsx](https://github.com/user-attachments/files/22186325/Master_Sheet.xlsx)

 - **pivot_tables_and_charts.pdf** → Exported charts and pivot tables created during analysis.
 - **key_findings.md** → Summary of insights discovered in Google Sheets.